effbiae/plot.k/readme.md

 ### plotting for ngn/k
 defines a concise interface to generate charts

-uses python's matplotlib, but can easily use other drivers keeping the same interface
+uses python's matplotlib, but can define other drivers keeping the same interface

 ![fourier transform plot](docs/6.png)